Hint: It’s not for the money.

 No one will read my work if I try to please the fat part of the bell curve.

 So what gives?
 Why do I do it?

 I ask myself that question all the damn time.

 I was recently reminded of what is so important to me about writing when I took on a new writing student.
-A recent college graduate with career aspirations as a storyteller (albeit in a different medium) approached me to ask me to workshop several autobiographical pieces for her grad school application and I happily acquiesced.
+A fresh, new college graduate with career aspirations as a storyteller (albeit in a different medium) approached me to ask me to workshop several autobiographical pieces for her grad school application and I happily acquiesced.